 Dental Implants – Naples, FL

-Dental implants are truly special because they actually restore an entire tooth, including both the visible crown and hidden root.
+Dental implants are truly special because they actually recreate an entire tooth, including the visible crown and hidden root.
 They are the only treatment that does this, and the result is the next best thing to nature.
-A titanium prosthetic root is placed directly into the jawbone, and this can be used to support a variety of dental restorations.
-They can replace a single tooth, multiple teeth, or even support a denture with a fit and bite much better than a traditional removable prosthetic.Learn More

 Replacing both the root and crown of the tooth allows you to enjoy a variety of benefits that are not achievable using traditional prosthetics, including: